MDS Section GG guide

 AdmitScore keeps MDS and PDPM signals inside admissions intelligence.

-• Financial-free review: staff verify before relying on output.
+• Financial-free clinical review: staff verify before relying on output.

 • Admissions-level scope: no EHR replacement or broad SNF OS.